serandel/bluefin-dx-slimbook/README.md

 See also: [ublue-os/akmods#431](https://github.com/ublue-os/akmods/issues/431) - Request to add Slimbook support to the official uBlue akmods.

+In the mean time, we need the Slimbook akmods to properly control and report the fans speed or to work with the Ethernet port, for example.

 ## Credits

 - [Universal Blue](https://universal-blue.org/) for Bluefin